leamas/ddupdate/CONFIGURATION.md

     machine www.duckdns.org login orvar@pelle password oskar

 The machine name is available in the plugin's \_url attribute.
 Services only using and API key should omit the 'login' part and enter the API key as 'password'.

+The CLI support for multiple hosts:

+  - `-E` lists the available configurations sections.
+  - `-e <section>` can be used to only run a specific section when running ddupdate manually on the command line.